Hollister Hills State Vehicular Recreation Area

 Loaded firearms and hunting are not allowed in units of the State Parks System.
 Possession of loaded firearms or air rifles is prohibited.

 e-bicycles Class 1 and Class 2 e-bikes are allowed to ride at Mudstone Ranch and in the Nature Area.
-To learn more about California State Park's e-bike policy please click here.
+The main California State Parks website has more information on the Department's e-bike policies.